sibrcode/urwid-simple-examples/README.md

 # urwid-simple-examples
 Easy to understand examples of how to use the Urwid module in Python

-Although the repository for Urwid at https://github.com/urwid/urwid/tree/master/examples contains over a dozen examples, I found they were often too complex for me to easily understand how different objects fit together.
+Although the repository for Urwid at https://github.com/urwid/urwid/tree/master/examples contains over a dozen examples, plus more in the Tutorial section, I found they were often too complex for me to easily understand how different objects fit together.
 In particular, Urwid is fairly particular about flow and box objects are combined.

-These are some simplified illustrations of typical Urwid programming patterns.
+These are simplified illustrations of a few typical Urwid programming patterns.

+---

 ## buttons_in_column.py